VROOM-Project/vroom/docs/API.md

 - key `start` and `end` are optional for a `vehicle`, as long as at least one of them is present
-- if `end` is omitted, the resulting route will stop at the last visited job, whose choice is determined by the optimization process
+- if `end` is omitted, the resulting route will stop at the last visited task, whose choice is determined by the optimization process
-- if `start` is omitted, the resulting route will start at the first visited job, whose choice is determined by the optimization process
+- if `start` is omitted, the resulting route will start at the first visited task, whose choice is determined by the optimization process
 - to request a round trip, just specify both `start` and `end` with the same coordinates
 - depending on if a custom matrix is provided, required fields follow